fatkahawai/rpi-webapp-gpio/README.md

-# gertboard_wiring-pi_examples
+rpi-webapp-gpio

-Javascript examples for Raspberry Pi using Node and the wiring-pi node module to access Gertboard I/O ports
+A web API for the Raspberry Pi using Node, and the express and  wiring-pi node modules to access Gertboard I/O ports

-tested
+tested successfully